di/talks/2023/airflow_summit_2023/talk.md

 ^ Rather than spending an order of magnitude more time getting the design exactly right the first time (and, let's be honest, probably still getting something wrong), you got it into the hands of users faster, got feedback faster, and hopefully can iterate on it.

-^ at the expense of a somewhat rough or expensive transition
+^ at the expense of a somewhat rough or expensive transition down the road

 ---